auth0/docs/articles/quickstart/webapp/express/01-login.md

 ## Configure Auth0

 You will need to register your application with Auth0 in order to start authenticating users.
-Go to the [Applications](${manage_url}/#/applications) screen in the Auth0 dashboard, create a new **Regular Web Application**, and follow the steps below.
+Go to the <a href="$manage_url/#/applications" target="_blank">Applications</a> screen in the Auth0 dashboard, create a new **Regular Web Application**, and follow the steps below.

 ### 1. Configure Callback URL